mossicrue/rancher-bible/rancher-certs-lv1/week2/01-rancher-docker/01-install-rancher.md

 docker run -d --restart=unless-stopped -p 80:80 -p 443:443 rancher/rancher:v2.4.13
 ```

-* -d is to daemonize
+- `-d` is to daemonize
-* -p 80:80 and -p 443:443 is to pass through port 80 and 443
+- `-p 80:80` and `-p 443:443` is to pass through port 80 and 443
-* --restart=unless-stopped - you want this because the backup and upgrade processes require stopping the container.
+- `--restart=unless-stopped` you want this because the backup and upgrade processes require stopping the container.
 If you use always then you won't ever be able to stop it.
 You'll have to kill it, and then you can't restart it.

 ## Secure connections
 There are 4 ways to secure rancher communications: